ipfs/team-mgmt/drafts/project-management-process.md

 We conduct public [**Weekly Updates**](#weekly-updates) where each Project's contributors and the Project Lead check in with the Roadmap, Milestones, Status Board, and relevant Goals.
 These updates provide the basis for Weekly [**Sprints**](#sprints).

 On a quarterly basis (roughly every 3 months) we conduct [**Roadmap Updates**](#roadmap-updates) where we review the past quarter's Milestones and establish a schedule for the Milestones that will receive attention in the coming months.

+## Methodology: Agile?
+Scrum?
+Kanban?

+Agile methodology has evolved into a whole field of options -- Extreme Programming, Scrum, Kanban, etc. and there is a wealth of reference material on each approach.
+We like characteristics of each of these approaches, especially Scrum and Kanban, but we haven't formally adopted any one approach.
+This is partially because we're a distributed team with many open source contributors spread across the world.
+Kanban and Scrum were initially designed for teams that are all in the same physical location, same timezone, and working for one employer.
+That makes it hard (but not impossible) to apply these processes directly to our work.

+For now we just use a loose sense of Agile methodology.
+The "agile" habits we adhere to include:

+* Embrace change by arranging work into sprints
+* Track work as Goals on a Status Board
+* Rely heavily on Test Driven Development
+* Run Continuous Integration servers

+Over time, we will experiment with incorporating more elements of Kanban, Scrum and/or other approaches.

 ## Artifacts